Pope Francis Delivers First Papal Mass On Arabian Peninsula

 An estimated 180,000 people filled the seats at Abu Dhabi's Zayed Sports City Stadium for Tuesday's open-air Mass.
 Many attendees wore white baseball caps, waving Vatican City flags and cheering as Francis entered in a white, convertible popemobile.

-It was described as the largest public display of Christian worship in the country.
+It was described as the largest public display of Christian worship in the Gulf state.
 People hailed from 100 countries, according to the Vatican.
 They included asylum-seekers, migrants and 4,000 Muslims.

 "Someone who is afflicted, who suffers injustice, who does everything he can to be a peacemaker, knows what it means to suffer," Francis told the crowd in his homily.